File Create/Open Events

 It is for this reason that the same Windows API function, CreateFile, is used for both creating and opening files.
 Processes that call this function use its CreationDisposition parameter to specify what the OS and filesystem should do if the file exists/doesn't exist.
 The one and only CreationDisposition option that results in a "create file" request is CREATE_NEW; all other options result in an "open file" request, and the filesystem then uses the CreationDisposition for guidance.

 Since the components' only source of information is the requests themselves, they also have no way of knowing whether a particular file exists (or not) at any given time.
-So they simply act in the same manner as described above: if the request's CreationDisposition is CREATE_NEW, then the CreateFile event is used; otherwise, the OpenFile event is used.
+So they simply act in the same manner as described above: if the request's CreationDisposition is CREATE_NEW, then the *CreateFile events are used; otherwise, the *OpenFile events are used.